ps3mediaserver/ps3mediaserver/BUILD-with-ant.md

         ant jar

-or if you want to build in offline mode using prevously downloaded dependencies:
+or if you want to build in offline mode using previously downloaded dependencies:

         ant jar -Dmaven.settings.offline=true